 How much food is grown organically?

-Organic food sales grew dramatically up until 2005, driven by a combination of health
+Organic food is big business!
+Sales grew dramatically up until 2005, driven by a combination of health

 fears, environmental interest, and a variety of food scares linked to

 the late 2000s slowed that trend dramatically in some countries, though things have

 picked up again as the world economy has gradually recovered: